1 Purpose

 - wearing Queensland Rail branded clothing including personal protective equipment, lanyards, photo IDs or lanyard cards that show the Queensland Rail brand

-- on Queensland Rail’s property or premises under the control of Queensland Rail.
+- on Queensland Rail’s property or premises under the control of Queensland Rail; and

 1.1.1 What is out of scope